kavvya97/distracted_driver_detection/README.md

 Distracted driving is a major concern that significantly impacts road safety.
 This project aims to develop a solution for detecting distracted drivers using machine learning techniques.

 ## Dataset
-The Distracted Driver Dataset, available on Kaggle, serves as the foundation for our project.\
+The Distracted Driver Dataset, available on Kaggle, serves as the foundation for our project.
+The images can be downloaded from the below link\
 https://www.kaggle.com/competitions/state-farm-distracted-driver-detection

 ## Approach